Emergent Introspection in AI is Content-Agnostic: Experiment 4: Models Take Longer to Guess the Right Concept

-These two additional results further support the content-agnostic hypothesis.
+This additional result further supports the content-agnostic hypothesis.
 Correct guesses occur significantly later than incorrect guesses, especially at later layers, suggesting that the model defaults to guessing ``apple'' at earlier tokens, unless steering is strong enough to push it off this default.
-The guess seems not to be heavily determined at time of detection, but instead produced later through the interaction of steering and sampling.

-The rarity of correct identification that is uniform across trials is also telling (9/6568 configurations).
-If the model had access to the injected concept, we would expect correct identification to be as consistent as detection.